iclr-blogposts/2026/_posts/2026-04-27-neural-audio-codecs.md

     </div>
 </div>

-Remember this was ten years ago, back when we didn’t even know that [attention is all we need](https://en.wikipedia.org/wiki/Attention_Is_All_You_Need).
+Remember this was ten years ago, back when we didn’t even know that attention is all we need <d-cite key="DBLP:journals/corr/VaswaniSPUJGKP17" />.
-Now compare Karpathy’s results to a sample from [WaveNet](https://deepmind.google/discover/blog/wavenet-a-generative-model-for-raw-audio/), a model DeepMind published a year later:
+Now compare Karpathy’s results to a sample from WaveNet <d-cite key="DBLP:conf/ssw/OordDZSVGKSK16" />, a model DeepMind published a year later:

 {% include audio.liquid path="assets/img/2026-04-27-neural-audio-codecs/speaker-1.wav" controls=true class="audio-sample" %}